darkelement1987/spotbot/README.md

 # Spotbot
-Spotamon Discord Bot for use with <a href="https://github.com/darkelement1987/spotamon">Spotamon</a>
+Discord Bot for use with <a href="https://github.com/darkelement1987/spotamon">Spotamon</a>
 <p>

  #### Current list of commands